LAAOUAFIFATIHA/Flask_weatherForcast/README.md

 <br>
 <div align="justify">
-This solution addresses the limitations of existing detection methods by providing a more accurate and efficient approach to identifying malignant regions in breast cancer images.
-By focusing on key spectral features, we can improve the model's performance and interpretability.
+By providing a more precise and effective means of anticipating weather patterns, this system solves the shortcomings of current weather forecasting techniques.
+By concentrating on the user's expenses and crucial atmospheric conditions.to boost efficiency and raise the precision of weather predictions.
 </div>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Project Context
 <div align="justify">
-Our solution involves a comprehensive analysis of the spectral features of breast cancer images, enabling us to identify key characteristics that distinguish malignant regions from benign tissue.
-By leveraging the YOLOv8 segmentation model,
+Our project entails a thorough examination of the options that the user has selected.
+It also gives the user the chance to generate his own data, which helps our program learn from it and predicts whether the user will like the weather or not.
 </div>
 <div align="center">
     <a href="#">